Looking for a guide to troubleshoot your eStore? Then this e-commerce audit checklist is here to save the day.

 - 6.0.
 Did you find this e-commerce audit checklist useful?

-Here you will find the core elements that should be part of every e-commerce audit: from technical elements to content.
+Here you will find the core elements that should be part of every e-commerce audit checklist: from technical elements to content.

 Cross these points off your e-commerce audit checklist to help you increase sales and conversions.

 1.0.
 E-commerce Benchmarking